 |---|---|---|---|

-| Lead | 15 ppb action level (→10 ppb by 2027) | 0.2 ppb (California OEHHA Public Health Goal, 2009, general population) | No safe level — target 0 |
+| Lead | 15 ppb action level (dropping to 10 ppb by 2027) | 0.2 ppb (California OEHHA Public Health Goal, 2009, general population) | No safe level, target 0 |

-| Arsenic | 10 ppb | 0.004 ppb (OEHHA, 2004) | 0.004 ppb — 2,500x below legal |
+| Arsenic | 10 ppb | 0.004 ppb (OEHHA, 2004) | 0.004 ppb, 2,500x below legal |

-| Nitrate | 10 mg/L (as N) | 0.14 mg/L (EWG) | 0.14 mg/L (as N) — ~70x below legal |
+| Nitrate | 10 mg/L (as N) | 0.14 mg/L (EWG) | 0.14 mg/L (as N), ~70x below legal |

 | Fluoride | 4.0 mg/L | 1.0 mg/L (OEHHA PHG) | Below 0.7 mg/L for bottle-fed infants (EWG) |

-| PFOA | 4 ppt (2024 MCL) | 0 (EPA health goal) | No safe level — target near 0 |
+| PFOA | 4 ppt (2024 MCL) | 0 (EPA health goal) | No safe level, target near 0 |

 Why Does Formula Water Matter So Much for a Newborn?